 The way a classroom operates is determined in the first weeks of school.
 Teachers can set a positive tone while also clearly outlining expectations, procedures, grading policies, and rules so that everyone feels respected and the learning environment is safe.

 Maybe you’re trying to find workable solutions to common procedures, like bathroom passes and absent work.
 Or, perhaps you’re thinking about how to prevent and address difficult behaviors or brainstorming how to implement classroom meetings to enhance community.
-Late work procedures?
+Late work policies?
 That choice matters too because it’s tricky to alter mid-year.
 You can find posts that cover these topics and more here.

 3. Student Relationships

 One of the most important things I prioritize at the beginning of the year is building student relationships.
 Yet, it doesn’t happen accidentally.
 I have to be intentional about building in time for relationship building.
 I…

 - …get to know students names.
 As soon as students walk in the door, I begin talking with them, trying to make a connection that will stick between their name and who they are.
 Each day, I carve out time not only for me to practice students’ names but also for students to learn each other’s names.